 Dose Administration Aids

-For the purpose of this programme a Dose Administration Aid (DAA) is defined as a well-sealed, tamper-evident device that allows individual medicine doses to be organised according to the prescribed dose schedule.
+For the purpose of this program a Dose Administration Aid (DAA) is defined as a well-sealed, tamper-evident device that allows individual medicine doses to be organised according to the prescribed dose schedule.
 There are a number of commercially available products on the market.

 - be accredited by an approved Pharmacy Accreditation Program such as the Quality Care Pharmacy Program (QCPP);